inet-framework/inet-showcases/visualizer/radiomediumactivity/doc/index.rst

 The features above will be described in more detail in the following sections.
 The scope of the visualization can be adjusted with parameters as well.
-By default, all packets, interfaces and nodes are considered for the visualization.
+By default, all packets, interfaces, and nodes are considered for the visualization.
 The selection can be narrowed with the visualizer's :par:`packetFilter`, :par:`packetDataFilter`, :par:`interfaceFilter`, and :par:`nodeFilter` parameters.
 Note that one